-It can be freezing cold (although it may also be fairly comfortable: check weather.com for details).
-Approximately 1 million people are packed in tighter than commuters on a 6 train during rush hour.
+It can be freezing cold.
+Roughly 1 million people are packed in tighter than commuters on a 6 train during rush hour.
 Mostly, they stand around waiting.
-Heck, they're not even allowed to drink champagne.
+Heck, they’re not even allowed to drink champagne.

 Still, it’s no wonder that many New Yorkers and visitors want to spend at least one New Year’s Eve in Times Square.
 To people all over the world—an estimated 1 billion-plus at-home viewers, in fact—Times Square is New Year’s Eve, the backdrop to a lifetime of TV specials hosted by Dick Clark (and, more recently, Ryan Seacrest), the place where the ball drops, the fireworks explode and the streets are bathed in a ton of confetti.
 And we don’t mean “a ton” as in “a lot”—we mean an actual ton, as in 2,000 pounds.

 So if you choose to be part of the world’s biggest New Year’s Eve party, here are some essential tips to ensure that your experience is memorable and pleasant.
 (For more details, visit timessquarenyc.org, our main source for Times Square dos and don’ts.)

 Take the Train

 Public transit is by far the best way to reach the celebration, but try to detrain at a stop other than Times Square/42nd Street and walk the rest of the way.
 That subway station in particular becomes uncomfortably crowded on New Year’s Eve and often has entrances closed and/or controlled by the NYPD.

 Wear Comfortable Shoes